-On 29 September 2020, the Company, Beijing Capital (Hong Kong) Limited ("Beijing Capital (HK)") and BCG Chinastar International Investment Limited ("BCG Chinastar") entered into a subscription agreement, pursuant to which the Company issued 11,000,000 and 4,705,200 cumulative perpetual non-voting and non-convertible preference shares ("Preference Shares") to Beijing Capital (HK) and BCG Chinastar on 22 December 2020 and 31 December 2020, respectively.
-The Preference Shares will be issued at par value of HK\$100 per share.
-The Preference Shares will continue in perpetuity and have no expiration date.
-The Preference Shares are not convertible into ordinary shares and the holders of them have no right to request the Company to redeem the Preference Shares or to resell them to the Company.
+On 29 September 2020, the Company, Beijing Capital (Hong Kong) Limited ("Beijing Capital (HK)") and BCG Chinastar International Investment Limited ("BCG Chinastar") entered into a subscription agreement, pursuant to which the Company issued 11,000,000 and 5,316,200 cumulative perpetual non-voting and non-convertible preference shares ("Preference Shares") to Beijing Capital (HK) and BCG Chinastar on 22 December 2020 and 31 December 2020 and 14 May 2021, respectively.
+The Preference Shares were issued at par value of HK\$100 each.
+The Preference Shares are perpetual and have no expiration date.
+The Preference Shares are not convertible into ordinary shares of the Company and the holders thereof have no right to request the Company to redeem their Preference Shares or to sell back their Preference Shares to the Company.

-Beijing Capital (HK) and BCG Chinastar, as substantial shareholders of the Company, directly held 45.11% and 21.80% of the issued share capital of the Company as at 29 September 2020 (being the date of the subscription agreement), respectively.
-Accordingly, Beijing Capital (HK) and BCG Chinastar are connected persons of the Company under the Listing Rules and the issue also constitutes a connected transaction of the Company under Rule 14A.25 of the Listing Rules and is subject to the reporting, announcement and independent shareholders' approval requirements under Chapter 14A of the Listing Rules.
+Beijing Capital (HK) and BCG Chinastar, being a substantial shareholders of the Company, directly held 45.11% and 21.80% of the issued share capital of the Company as at 29 September 2020 (being the date of the subscription agreement), respectively.
+Accordingly, Beijing Capital (HK) and BCG Chinastar are connected persons of the Company under the Listing Rules and thus the issue of the Preference Shares constitutes connected transactions of the Company under Rule 14A.25 of the Listing Rules and is subject to the reporting, announcement and independent shareholders' approval requirements under Chapter 14A of the Listing Rules.